software-tools-books/js4ds/_chapters_en/capstone.md

 - Step 3: save to file
   - `.schema` displays all the table descriptions of the database
   - `.schema TABLE` displays only one
-  - Change mode to `insert TABLE` has SQLite display query results as insert statements into a table
+  - Changing the mode to `insert TABLE` makes SQLite display query results as insert statements into a table
     - For exactly this purpose
   - Not something anyone would ever go looking for on their own...
   - ...which is another reason novices need tutorials to get started